Last update: 2.26.2019

 As I mentioned before, EPC has some of the easiest and most accessible moderate multi-pitches in the world, many with almost non-existent approaches.
 In addition, most of the more difficult classics are aidable, meaning that anyone who can comfortably lead 5.10 will have a lot to choose from.

 Also, as you might imagine, it is very cheap once you get here.
-If you’re camping it is easy to comfortably live off around 10$ a day.
+If you’re camping it is easy to comfortably live off of about 10$ a day.
 A true dirtbag’s delight.

 The climbing community here is also super strong, one of the best I’ve ever seen.
 Meaning that if you happen to be traveling alone, you will have absolutely no problem finding someone to climb with at pretty much any grade.